-In very-low-income communities across Africa, patients live on $1-3 per day and can struggle to afford even basic treatment.
-Primary care clinics serving these communities have to operate extremely low-margin businesses in order to provide healthcare to patients while keeping their businesses afloat.
+In very-low-income communities across Africa patients can struggle to afford even basic treatment.
+Small medical clinics serving these communities have to operate extremely low-margin businesses in order to provide healthcare to patients while keeping their businesses afloat.

 Clinics lose a lot of money through inefficient management.
-They run everything on paper – it’s cumbersome, tedious and messy.
+They run everything on paper – it’s cumbersome, tedious and unsustainable.

 Poor clinic management results in serious gaps in healthcare for patients – unavailable treatments, long waits, high drug prices and ultimately restricted access to care as clinics close their doors for good.